DrakirL/DrakirL.github.io/p10/class/cleric.md

 ### Level 4: Divine Invervention?
 You gain the following Channel Divinity Ability:
 #### Divine Intervention
 You can use 3 Actions on your turn to say a prayer and try call on your deity to intervene on your behalf.
-Describe the assistance you seek and roll your Intervention Die, which is a D10. <br>
+Describe the assistance you seek and roll a d8. <br>
-If you roll a 1, the prayer is immidiately answered as the deity intervenes, providing the assistance you prayed for. <br>
+If you roll a 1, the prayer is immidiately answered as the deity directly intervenes, briefly appearing to provide the assistance you prayed for. <br>
 The GM decides how the intervention takes form.
 Usually, creating the effects of any one Spell you know or a Divine Spell the GM's choice is appropriate.
 <br><br>
 If your deity does intervene, you cannot use this feature to make it intervene again for rest of the adventure.